Term · Venture Capital (VC)

 Fund-selection skill matters more in VC than any other alternative asset class.
 Top-decile VC funds (typically the established Sand Hill firms — Sequoia, Andreessen Horowitz, Benchmark, Greylock, Accel) routinely deliver 25%+ net IRRs over 20-year track records.
 Bottom-quartile VC funds underperform public equity by 5%+ per year.
 The dispersion is far wider than PE, where top vs. bottom quartiles differ by 5–8% rather than VC's 15%+.
 Access to top-decile VC is gated; minimum commitments at the top firms run $5M+ and are restricted to long-term institutional LPs.

 QSBS (§1202) intersects materially with VC.
-Qualifying VC investments — original-issue C-corp stock held 5+ years from companies meeting the §1202 size and trade requirements — get federal capital-gain exclusion up to $10M or 10× basis.
+Qualifying VC investments are original-issue C-corp stock from companies meeting the §1202 gross-assets and active-trade requirements, and two regimes now coexist based on acquisition date.
+Stock acquired on or before July 4, 2025 keeps the original regime: a $10M-or-10×-basis exclusion cap, a 5-year cliff holding period (all-or-nothing at 5 years), and a $50M gross-assets test.
+Stock acquired after July 4, 2025 (under OBBBA, P.L.
+119-21) uses a larger, tiered regime: a $15M-or-10×-basis cap, a tiered holding-period exclusion (50% excluded at a 3-year hold, 75% at 4 years, 100% at 5 years), and a $75M gross-assets test.
 Top-decile VC GPs structure their portfolio companies to preserve QSBS eligibility.
-LPs in QSBS-friendly funds can stack multiple non-grantor trusts to multiply the exclusion (each trust gets its own $10M ceiling).
+LPs in QSBS-friendly funds can stack multiple non-grantor trusts to multiply the exclusion (each trust gets its own cap).
 For UHNW households, VC + QSBS + non-grantor-trust stacking is one of the most powerful tax-arbitrage structures available.

 Retail-accessible VC is limited but growing.
 AngelList syndicates allow accredited investors to invest in single-deal VC opportunities.
 Listed venture-capital firms (BDCs, listed-VC interval funds) provide market-priced retail exposure but with the structural drag of public-vehicle costs.
 True direct-VC access remains gated to institutional-and-UHNW LPs.